sailing-pmls/pmls-caffe/README.md

-# CNN: Caffe on Petuum
+# Poseidon: Distributed Deep Learning Framework on Petuum

-Caffe is a deep learning framework originally developed by Yangqing Jia / BVLC (http://caffe.berkeleyvision.org/) where single GPU on single machine was used to speedup the model training.
-Here we provide a **distributed (GPU/CPU) version** of Caffe based on Petuum.
-Most of the Caffe interfaces are kept unchanged.
+Poseidon is a scalable open-source framework for large-scale distributed deep learning on CPU/GPU clusters.
+Poseidon builds upon the Caffe (http://caffe.berkeleyvision.org/) CNN libraries and the Petuum distributed ML framework (http://petuum.github.io/) as a starting point, but goes further by implementing three key contributions for efficient CNN training on clusters of GPU-equipped machines: (i) a three-level hybrid architecture that allows Poseidon to support both CPU-only clusters as well as GPU-equipped clusters, (ii) a distributed wait-free backpropagation (DWBP) algorithm to improve GPU utilization and to balance communication, and (iii) a dedicated structure-aware communication protocol (SACP) to minimize communication overheads.

+Poseidon's design philosophy is rooted on efficiently harnessing multiple, distributed GPUs on commodity hardware and Ethernet, in order to maximize the speedup with a fully data parallel scheme for distributed deep learning.
+We empirically evaluate Poseidon regarding of throughput, convergence and accuracy on the image classification tasks with multiple standard datasets, and show that Poseidon is able to achieve state-of-the-art speedups in accelerating the training of modern CNN structures, at the same time guarantee the correct convergence.

+Poseindon inherits many functionalities and benefits of Petuum, including the stale synchronous parallel consistency model, managed communication, bandwidth management, sufficent factor boardcasting, fault tolerance etc. Moreoever, most of the Caffe interfaces are kept unchanged.

 Please consult the [wiki
 page](https://github.com/petuum/bosen/wiki/CNN:-Caffe-on-Petuum) for more